SAP-archive/teched2020-developer-keynote/messaging-setup.md

 # SAP Enterprise Messaging - Setup

-To get a a message bus component of your own, as shown in the whiteboard diagram, follow these instructions.
+To get a a message bus component of your own, as shown in the whiteboard diagram, follow these instructions to set up an instance of the SAP Enterprise Messaging service in your trial account.

 ![Whiteboard diagram](images/whiteboard.jpg)